thegenerativegeneration/disco-diffusion-tgg/README.md

 - Focus on running from Windows, Linux, Google Colab, and Docker via either CLI or Notebook.
 - Move all functions possible out of the main `disco.py` module into `dd.py` so that `disco.py` can become readable.
 (Ongoing work in progress here)
 - Instead changing parameters directly in `disco.py`, parameters can be controlled by environment variables
-- **TODO:** Allow JSON/CSV/YAML parameter files to be used as inputs
+- Allows YAML parameter files to be used as inputs.
+(See `examples/configs` for more)
+- SQLite support to store parameters and images for querying against later.
+- Iterate over parameters via `modifiers` and `multipliers`.
+(See `examples/configs` for more)

 ## Windows First-time Setup (Anaconda)